A Game of Thrones: Adaptations

+A novella titled Blood of the Dragon, comprising Daenerys Targaryen's chapters from A Game of Thrones and published in Asimov's Science Fiction, was released in July 1996.

 A Song of Ice and Fire is the basis for the HBO television series Game of Thrones (2011–2019).
 The first season was broadly faithful to A Game of Thrones, but later the series diverged more from the novels.
 A major change for the series was adding several years to the novel's timeline, increasing several characters' ages: Sansa (from eleven to thirteen), Arya (from nine to eleven), Bran (from seven to ten), and Daenerys (thirteen to fifteen).

 A Game of Thrones was adapted as a graphic novel of the same name by author Daniel Abraham, with art by Tommy Patterson.
 Anne Groell, who edited the original novel, requested that Abraham outline his proposed approach to the adaptation.
 Abraham described several problems in adapting the work: predicting what was vital to preserve in an unfinished series; how to visualize elements that already existed in the popular imagination; and a US child abuse law precluding an illustration of young Daenerys in a sexual context.

 A Game of Thrones: Genesis (2011) draws its name from the novel.
 A real-time strategy game, it was the first video game title to use the Game of Thrones license.
 It does not depict the events from the novel but uses setting elements spanning the millennium preceding it.